-This venison burger meal may be made on the stovetop or the grill, depending on your preference.
+Depending on your preference, this venison burger meal can be made on the stovetop or the grill.
 I gave each of them directions.
 I have included cooking durations and internal temperatures to assist you in achieving your ideal level of doneness!

 My friend likes his venison burgers medium, which takes approximately 8 minutes, while I prefer mine medium-well, which takes about a minute longer.

-After a huge success of my Elk burger recipe, it is time for this amazingly delicious Venison Burger recipe.
+After the huge success with my Elk burger recipe, it is time for this amazingly delicious Venison Burger recipe.

 What exactly are venison burgers?

 Venison burgers are similar to beef burgers, except they’re made with ground deer flesh rather than beef!
 Because deer is quite lean, I advise preparing them similarly to beef burgers but also adding a little more oil.